ddw26/Team-Frist-Center/README.md

 ![image](https://github.com/ddw26/Team-Vand/blob/antxamp/Resources/Fishingrods.PNG)

-    --  Images are freestock for this project.
+    --  Free stock images were used for parts of this project.
 ## Project Goal(Topic)
 - To create a prediction model about catching fish.
 The model will give a prediction on what conditions are favorable for the user so they don't end up going home empty handed!